 Our global mining and metals team have vast experience in the sector and have represented many of the world’s leading players.

-The team’s experience spans all aspects of the value chain and the corporate affairs of mining and metals houses including projects, development work, financings, corporate/M&A, competition, tax and environmental law.
+The team’s experience spans all aspects of the value chain and the corporate affairs of mining and metals houses including projects, development work, financings, corporate/M&A, competition, tax, litigation, arbitration and environmental law.
 Our mining and metals practice has also consistently been ranked in the First Tier globally by the major legal directories.

 In acting on a number of complex takeovers, acquisitions, disposals, project financings and listings, we have built a deep understanding of the challenges that our clients face in the market.